justmarkham/DAT4/README.md

 * Keep working on your project.
 Your [data exploration and analysis plan](project.md) is due in two weeks!

 **Optional:**
+* Practice what we learned in class today!
+    * If you have gathered your project data already: Try using KNN for classification, and then evaluate your model.
+Don't worry about using all of your features, just focus on getting the end-to-end process working in scikit-learn.
+(Even if your project is regression instead of classification, you can easily convert a regression problem into a classification problem by converting numerical ranges into categories.)
+    * If you don't yet have your project data: Pick a suitable dataset from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets.html), try using KNN for classification, and evaluate your model.
+The [Glass Identification Data Set](http://archive.ics.uci.edu/ml/datasets/Glass+Identification) is a good one to start with.
+    * Either way, you can submit your commented code to DAT4-students, and we'll give you feedback.
 * For a more in-depth look at today's topics, these videos from Hastie and Tibshirani are useful: [overfitting and train/test split](https://www.youtube.com/watch?v=_2ij6eaaSl0) (14 minutes), [cross-validation](https://www.youtube.com/watch?v=nZAM5OXrktY) (14 minutes).
 Note that they will touch on some concepts we haven't yet covered.
 Also note that they use the terminology "validation set" instead of "test set".
     * Alternatively, read section 5.1 (12 pages) of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), which covers the same content as the videos.

 ### Class 8: Linear Regression